angular/angular/src/material/card/card.md

 #### Focus
 Depending on how cards are used, it may be appropriate to apply a `tabindex` to the `<mat-card>` element.
-If cards are a primary mechanism through which user interact with the application, `tabindex="0"` is appropriate.
+If cards are a primary mechanism through which user interacts with the application, `tabindex="0"` is appropriate.
 If attention can be sent to the card, but it's not part of the document flow, `tabindex="-1"` is appropriate.